colinhemphill/mongoose-lockdown/README.md

       });
     });

 In this example, as soon as ``user`` is first created, both ``username`` and ``email`` have been saved once.
 Since the max saves on ``username`` is ``1``, lockdown will prevent any further changes to that field.
-If we attempted to change the ``email`` a couple times, the changes would go through until the number of saves reached ``3``.
-However, if we waited until 30 days after the most recent save, the lockdown would reset, and saves would go through again.
-The reset would re-initialize the field so that again, only 3 saves could be performed before a reset is needed.
+If we attempt to change the ``email`` multiple times, the changes will go through until the number of saves reaches ``3``.
+If we wait until 30 days after the most recent save, the lockdown will reset, and saves will go through again.
+The reset will re-initialize the field so that, again, only 3 saves can be performed before another reset is needed.

 ## Custom Error Messages